MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deployment-checklist.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: A checklist of things you need to do and check in your environment prior to moving from the classic Teams client to the new Teams client.
+description: A checklist of things you need to do and check in your environment before moving from the classic Teams client to the new Teams client.
 Helpful for medium and large business specifically.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high